Zeioth/zeioth-hyprland-config/README.md

 ## FEATURES

  * Complex setup where most likely you will find the solution to most common issues you encounter while setting up hyprland.
- * pre-binded modes to manage `screenshots` (local and/or to the cloud), `displays`, `move`, `resize`, `shutdown`.
+ * Bre-binded modes to manage `screenshots` (local and/or to the cloud), `displays`, `move`, `resize`, `shutdown`.
- * variables isolated from the rest of the config.
+ * Variables isolated from the rest of the config.
- * feature rich.
+ * Feature rich.
 Delete what you don't need.

 ## YOU MUST